openair-collective/openair-cyan/README.md

 The <a href="https://github.com/openair-collective/openair-cyan/blob/main/Cyan%20-%20CO2%20Capture%20Measurements.xlsx">CO2 Capture Measurements</a> describe results obtained so far on how well this system can perform.

 For additional information, please view the <a href="https://github.com/openair-collective/openair-cyan/wiki">wiki</a>.

+To see an overview of where we are with current progress, please view the <a href="https://github.com/openair-collective/openair-cyan/projects/1">Projects board</a>.

+Lastly, to view Cyan Project Progress updates on the OpenAir Forum, those are <a href="https://www.openairforum.org/t/cyan-project-progress/105/14">available here</a>.

 # Carbon Capture Details